iWinger/Chess/README.md

 About Chess
 ------------
 A two-player game written in Java that uses ASCII art to represent pieces.
 The objective of the game is to win by checkmating the other opponent's king by making him run out of moves to play.
+Strategy is involved in this game, and the game is separated into 3 parts: opening, middle, and ending.

 Pieces
 -------